aungmyoPI/V_CEIT_PROJECT___Multi-User_3D_Simulation_Environment_with_Efficient_Path-Finding_Algorithm/README.md

 ---

 <p align="center">
-  <i>Built as a graphics, AI, and systems-engineering project at Technological University (Mandalay).</i>
+  <i>Built as a graphics, NPC AI, and systems-engineering project at Technological University (Mandalay).</i>
 </p>